Please follow these guidelines for each draft of your manuscript.

 - The title should be brief and give readers a precise idea as to what they will read in the article.

-- Abstract is written in boldface, and the text in the abstract itself should be printed in italics.
+- The word “Abstract” is written in boldface, and the text in the abstract itself should be printed in italics.

 III.
 WORD PROCESSING and FORMATTING